History of the People's Republic of China: Domestic affairs

 The economy continued to grow in double-digit numbers as the development of rural areas became the major focus of government policy.
 In 2010, China overtook Japan as the world's second-largest economy.
-The assertion of the Scientific Perspective to create a Socialist Harmonious Society was the focus of the Hu Jintao - Wen Jiabao administration, as some Jiang Zemin-era excesses were slowly reversed.
+The assertion of the Scientific Perspective to create a Socialist Harmonious Society was the focus of the Hu Jintao – Wen Jiabao administration, as some Jiang Zemin-era excesses were slowly reversed.
 In late 2002, the South–North Water Transfer Project began construction.

 In gradual steps to consolidate his power, Hu Jintao removed Shanghai Party secretary Chen Liangyu and other potential political opponents amidst the fight against corruption, and the ongoing struggle against once powerful Shanghai clique.
 In particular, in 2012, the Wang Lijun incident and the scandal of Bo Xilai received widespread attention and media coverage.

 The continued economic growth of the country as well as its sporting power status gained China the right to host the 2008 Summer Olympics.
 However, this also put Hu Jintao's administration under intense spotlight.
 While the 2008 Olympics was commonly understood to be a come-out party for People's Republic of China, in light of the March 2008 Tibet protests, the government received heavy scrutiny.
 The Olympic torch was met with protest en route.
 Within the country, these reactions were met with a fervent wave of nationalism with accusations of Western bias against China.

-Continued economic growth during the worldwide financial crisis which started in the United States and hobbled the world economy increased China's confidence in its model of development and convinced elites that the global balance of power was shifting.
+Continued economic growth during the 2008 financial crisis which started in the United States and hobbled the world economy increased China's confidence in its model of development and convinced elites that the global balance of power was shifting.
 In the Chinese view, the cause of the crisis was Western countries' "inappropriate macroeconomic policies" and "unsustainable modes of development."
 When Western countries were nearing financial disaster, China created credit for spending on infrastructure.
 This both helped stabilize the global economy and it also provided an opportunity for China to retool its own infrastructure.
 China increased its standing as a responsible global actor during the crisis.

 Meanwhile, a number of scientific progresses and breakthroughs took place between 2002 and 2012, many of which originated from the 863 Program.
 In 2003, China successfully sent an astronaut, Yang Liwei, to the space via Shenzhou 5, becoming the third country in the world to do so independently after the United States and the Soviet Union.
 In 2010, Jiaolong, the Chinese manned deep-sea research submersible, was deployed.
 In 2011–2012, BeiDou-2, the Chinese satellite navigation system, became operational.
 In 2011, Tiangong-1, the first prototype space station of China, was successfully launched.
 In March 2012, results from the Daya Bay Reactor Neutrino Experiment in Shenzhen received international attention.
 In October 2012, Mo Yan became the first Chinese citizen (mainland) to win the Nobel Prize in Literature.